-Mr. Hyman A. Balbos, San Antonio, Texas, was a former patient at the U. T. Health Science Center - San Antonio.

-29. U. T. Health Science Center - San Antonio: Recommenda-tion to Accept Bequest from the Estate of Marie Schmid, San Antonio, Texas.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President Howe that a \$2,735.22 distribution from the Estate of Marie Schmid, San Antonio, Texas, be accepted to be used for cancer research at the U. T. Health Science Center - San Antonio.

-The Last Will and Testament of Mrs. Marie Schmid, San Antonio, Texas, specified that her residual estate be used for cancer and polio research.
-The U. T. Health Science Center - San Antonio was selected to receive one-third of the residual estate intended for cancer research.

-30. U. T. M.D.
-Anderson Cancer Center: Recommendation to Accept Bequest from the Estate of Mary Sue Daniel, Houston, Texas.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President LeMaistre that a promissory note from the Estate of Mary Sue Daniel, Houston, Texas, valued at \$35,711.19 be accepted for unrestricted purposes at the U. T. M.D.
-Anderson Cancer Center.

-Although Mrs. Mary Sue Daniel, Houston, Texas, had no known affiliation with the U. T. M.D.
-Anderson Cancer Center, her interest in the institution is evidenced by this bequest.

-31. U. T. M.D.
-Anderson Cancer Center: Recommendation to Accept Bequest from the Estate of Helen T. Hawkins, Williamson County, Texas, to Establish the N. G. and Helen T. Hawkins Memorial Cancer Research Fund.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President LeMaistre that a one-fifth interest in the residue of the Estate of Helen T. Hawkins, Williamson County, Texas, with a value of approximately \$358,000 be accepted to establish an endowment at the U. T. M.D.
+- 30. U. T. Health Science Center San Antonio: Acceptance of Bequest from the Estate of Marie Schmid, San Antonio, Texas. -- The Board accepted a \$2,735.22 distribution from the Estate of Marie Schmid, San Antonio, Texas, to be used for cancer research at The University of Texas Health Science Center at San Antonio. - 31.
+U. T. M.D.
+Anderson Cancer Center: Acceptance of Bequest from the Estate of Mary Sue Daniel, Houston, Texas.-Upon recommendation of the Asset Management Committee, the Board accepted a promissory note from the Estate of Mary Sue Daniel, Houston, Texas, valued at \$35,711.19 for unrestricted purposes at The University of Texas M.D.
+Anderson Cancer Center. - 32.
+U. T. M.D.
+Anderson Cancer Center: Acceptance of Bequest from the Estate of Helen T. Hawkins, Williamson County, Texas, and Establishment of the N. G. and Helen T. Hawkins Memorial Cancer Research Fund.-Approval was given to accept a one-fifth interest in the residue of the Estate of Helen T. Hawkins, Williamson County, Texas, with a value of approximately \$358,000 and to establish an endowment at The University of Texas M.D.
 Anderson Cancer Center to be named the N. G. and Helen T. Hawkins Memorial Cancer Research Fund.